nishantpandey4/Car-speed-calculation-using-RAFT-YOLO/README.md

 or
 create an environment with python 3.8.

--conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia -conda install matplotlib tensorboard scipy opencv
+conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia

+conda install matplotlib tensorboard scipy opencv
 # Yolo Weights
 The weights for yolo need to be downloaded and need to be placed in the root folder.
 ## Demos